Animal Model Qualification: Frequently Asked Questions (FAQs)

 How do the roles of the Animal Model Qualification Program (AMQP) staff and the QRT differ in the qualification process?

 The AMQP staff provides assistance related to the AMQP processes and procedures; only the QRT is able to address scientific matters related to the model.

 When during animal model development should the qualification process be initiated?

 Although the greatest benefit may be obtained when the interactions begin early in model development, submitters may contact the AMQP staff at any stage of model development to discuss their readiness to submit a Letter of Intent (LOI) and initiate the process.

 Can a submitter retain intellectual property rights of a qualified animal model?

 Qualification of an animal model will not displace intellectual property rights.

 How will the information about a qualified animal model be made publicly available?

-After an animal model is qualified, CDER will publish a notice of the qualification decision in the Federal Register.
-The final animal model qualification will be published as an addendum to the Qualification Process for Drug Development Tools Guidance.
-Supporting documents will be posted on this website.
+After an animal model is qualified, CDER will publish a notice of the qualification recommendation in the Federal Register.
+The final animal model qualification will be published as an attachment to the Qualification Process for Drug Development Tools Guidance.
+Supporting documents will also be posted.